robcarver17/skipperman/docs/ideas.md

 ### Required for racing event:

-- add ability to put internal notes against volunteers / cadets
+- if no availability, ticked don't add volunteer
 - spotter sheets (excel)
 - users and passwords (skipper, deputy, instructors)
 - regular backups on all writes; include roll back function